SarangDeshmukh7/OpenCV-Mini-Projects/README.md

-# 10 OpenCV projects for begineers
+# 10 OpenCV Projects For Begineers

 ### Table of content